United States of America

 Outstanding postgraduate students have the opportunity to acquire direct exposure to UNDP's work.
 Internships are designed to complement development-oriented studies with practical experience in various aspects of multilateral technical cooperation and also complements other international studies, including law.

 In addition to the aforementioned general requirements, the following qualifications are desired but not necessary:

-- Candidates possessing Capitol Hill experience and knowledge of congressional procedures are especially welcome.
+Candidates possessing Capitol Hill experience and familiarity with the US Congress are especially welcome.

 Intern tasks may include:

 Attending Congressional hearings and other public policy fora pertaining to UNDP and briefing UNDP staff.